michaelb/sniprun/README.md

 ### Configuration

-(Still WIP)
-You can add interpreters you want to use above the others in case multiples interpreters are available for one file type by adding to your config file / init.vim :
+You can add interpreters you want to always use in case multiples interpreters are available for one file type by adding to your config file / init.vim :

 `let g:SnipRun_select_interpreters += ['name_of_the_interpreter']`
 For example to always select Lua_original and Rust_original over others,